Instructors: Ian Gardner (and others TBA)

 - Understand the conceptual basis of data analysis in the absence of a perfect reference standard (latent class models)

 This workshop will be restricted to 20 participants.
 Selection will be on a first come basis and will require all participants to provide their own laptop computer.
 This session will opens along with conference registration in January 2018.

-The workshop will be RACE-Approved for 6 Hours of Continuing Education Credits for veterinarians, veterinary students and veterinary technicians.
+The workshop will be provide 6 Hours of Continuing Education Credits for veterinarians, veterinary students and veterinary technicians.